nasa-jpl/autoRIFT/README.md

 With ISCE:

-       testautoRIFT_ISCE.py -m I1 -s I2 -g winlocname -o winoffname -vx winro2vxname -vy winro2vyname
+       testautoRIFT_ISCE.py -m I1 -s I2 -g winlocname -o winoffname -sr winsrname -csmin wincsminname -csmax wincsmaxname -vx winro2vxname -vy winro2vyname

-where "I1" and "I2" are the reference and test images as defined in the instructions below, and "winlocname", "winoffname", "winro2vxname", "winro2vyname" are the four outputs from running "testGeogrid.py" as defined at https://github.com/leiyangleon/Geogrid.
+where "I1" and "I2" are the reference and test images as defined in the instructions below, and the optional inputs "winlocname", "winoffname", "winsrname", "wincsminname", "wincsmaxname", "winro2vxname", "winro2vyname" are outputs from running "testGeogrid.py" as defined at https://github.com/leiyangleon/Geogrid.
+When "winlocname" (grid location) is specified, each of the rest optional input ("win * name") can be either used or omitted.

 **Runtime comparison for this test (on an OS X system with 2.9GHz Intel Core i7 processor and 16GB RAM):**
 * __autoRIFT (single core): 10 mins__